-Submm surveys were carried out with JCMT in the last two decade, including the SCUBA program which discovers the first submillimeter galaxy sample at high redshift, the SCUBA-2 Cosmology Legacy Survey (S2CLS, Geach et al. 2017), the SCUBA-2 Large eXtragalactic Survey (S2LXS, Geach et al. 2017), S2COSMOS/eS2COSMOS (Simpson et al. 2017), and SCUBA-2 Ultra Deep Imaging EAO Survey (STUDIES, Wang et al. 2017).
+Submm surveys were carried out with JCMT in the last two decade, including the SCUBA program which discovers the first submm galaxy sample at high redshift, the SCUBA-2 Cosmology Legacy Survey (S2CLS, [20]), The Hawaii SCUBA-2 Lensing Cluster Survey [25], the Submillimeter Perspective on the GOODS Fields (SUPER GOODS, [12]), the SCUBA-2 Large eXtragalactic Survey (S2LXS, Geach et al. 2017, M17BL001), S2COSMOS/eS2COSMOS (Simpson et al. 2017, M17BL006), and SCUBA-2 Ultra Deep Imaging EAO Survey (STUDIES, [59]).
 The SCUBA-2 surveys image the submm sky to a 1σ noise level of $0.9 \sim 2$ mJy, discovering the extreme starburst systems with FIR luminosities on orders of 10^{12} to 10^{13} L{\odot}.
-These observations, together with the data from Spitzer and Herschel at shorter wavelengths, measure the submm source number densities and update the star formation rate density (e.g., Hughes et al. 1998; Daddi et al. 2005; Gruppioni et al. 2013; Rowan-Robinson et al. 2016; Geach et al. 2017, 2018; Wang et al. 2017), revealing that the submillimeter galaxies contribute significantly to the cosmic star formation history over a wide range of redshift (Madau & Dickinson 2014; Rowan-Robinson et al. 2016).
+These observations, together with the data from Spitzer and Herschel at shorter wavelengths, measure the submm source number densities and update the star formation rate density [26, 13, 22, 47, 20, 59], revealing that the submm galaxies contribute significantly to the cosmic star formation history over a wide range of redshift [29, 47].

 To study the SFH in the early Universe, observations by space telescopes at far-infrared and ground facilities at submm become an important tool to detect highly dust-obscured galaxies.
 However, due to the poor resolution and confusion level of the space telescopes, the observations will only select bright sources and therefore largely underestimate the SFR at high redshifts.
 Ground-based facilities like JCMT/SCUBA2 can provide better sensitivity and resolution in comparison with space facilities like Herschel.
-However, due to a relatively low mapping speed the statistic results still suffer large uncertainties by the cosmic variance from small surveyed fields.
-Large area of deep surveys are highly required in future.
+However, due to a relatively low mapping speed the statistic results still